The Simons Observatory: Magnetic Shielding Measurements for the Universal Multiplexing Module: Conclusion

 \section{Conclusion}

 We measured magnetic pickup in a prototype SO UMM with different packaging, or clamps, as well as inside a 90/10 tin/lead plated shell.
 The aluminum clamp provides both a more stable magnetic and RF environment and an improvement in shielding factor of eight to ten relative to the copper clamp.
-It is clear that the aluminum clamp outperforms the copper clamp, thereby confirming that the nominal material choice of aluminum for the outer UMM clamp is preferred over copper.
-For UMMs that will be deployed, the aluminum clamps will be gold-plated for greater thermal conductivity.
+It is clear that the aluminum clamp outperforms the copper clamp, thereby confirming that the choice of aluminum for the outer UMM clamp is preferred over copper.

 The spatial distribution of the pickup is consistent with the UMM clamp and the $\mu$mux chip ground plane providing better shielding near their geometric centers with a modest degradation in shielding near the edges.